 Prior to embarking on a part-time studies Business Certificate Program it is advisable to consult a program advisor.
 All programs developed with a program advisor or revisions to existing programs must be approved by the appropriate department.
 Programs for Senior Certificates and Diplomas of Technology must be approved in advance.

 For more information, see Course Descriptions and Credits section.

 Administrative Systems

-Business Certificate in Management Systems Business Certificate in Human Resource Systems Business Certificate in Operations Management:
+Business Certificate in Management Systems Business Certificate in Human Resource Systems Business Certificate in Media Techniques for Business